 List of protocol names to ignore offline status.
 Can be useful to not trigger status change when devices are configured to disconnect after reporting a batch of data.

-Optional parameter to specify network interface for web interface to bind to.
-By default server will bind to all available interfaces.
+Optional parameter to specify a network interface for the web interface to bind to.
+By default, the server will bind to all available interfaces.

 Path to the web app folder.

-Authentication sessions timeout in seconds.
-By default no timeout.
+Authentication session timeout in seconds.
+By default, there is no timeout.

 Enable database access console via '/console' URL.
 Use only for debugging.
 Never use in production.